mainmeatball/rest-api-demo-blog-backend/README.md

 PUT     /admin/users/:id/roles  - updates roles of user with id=:id
 DELETE  /admin/messages/:id     - deletes message with id=:id
 ```
-A valid JWT token of a user with 'ROLE_USER' must be present in the request header for next endpoints
+A valid JWT token of a user with `ROLE_USER` must be present in the request header for next endpoints
 ```
 GET     /messages               - returns all messages GET     /messages/:id           - returns message with id=:id